 At Greg Monforton & Partners, we have seen how pedestrian accidents impact both victims and their families.
 We urge drivers to adhere to these new road rules and always be mindful of pedestrians crossing the road.

 If you or someone you love is ever injured in a pedestrian crash, contact our team of lawyers.
-With a strong track record for success, we can help you obtain the compensation you deserve.
+With a strong track record for success, a personal injury lawyer based in Windsor, ON may be able to help you obtain the compensation you deserve.